What Is Indoor Wellness Pool Design?

 How It Differs from Traditional Indoor Pools

-Conventional indoor pools are normally designed to be durable, recreational and lap swimming.
-Their design considerations can be in terms of capacity, cost effectiveness and practicality of the structure.
+Conventional indoor pools are normally designed to be durable, recreational, and for lap swimming.
+Their design considerations can be in terms of capacity, cost-effectiveness, and practicality of the structure.

 Wellness pools inside are, however, more about: